frontenddogma/web-development-glossary/manuscript/n.md

 : A member of a numeric data type that can be interpreted as a value that is undefined or unrepresentable, especially in floating-point arithmetic.
 Systematic use of NaNs was introduced by the IEEE 754 floating-point standard in 1985, along with the representation of other non-finite quantities such as infinities.&nbsp;[†](#w-nan)

 npm
 : A package manager for the JavaScript programming language.
 It is the default package manager for the JavaScript runtime environment Node.js.
 It consists of a command line client, also called npm, and an online database of public and paid-for private packages, called the npm registry.
 The registry is accessed via the client, and the available packages can be browsed and searched via the npm website.
-The package manager and the registry are managed by npm, Inc. npm was created in 2010.&nbsp;[†](#w-npm) ℹ︎&nbsp;[npmjs.com](https://www.npmjs.com/)
+The package manager and the registry are managed by npm. npm was created in 2010.&nbsp;[†](#w-npm) ℹ︎&nbsp;[npmjs.com](https://www.npmjs.com/)

 NPS
 : → Net Promoter Score